xchainjs/xchainjs-lib/xchainjs-tools/txJammer/README.md

 # `txJammer`

-Purpose of this script is to push a random amount of difference types of transactions to stagenet to verify new stagenet releases
+Purpose of this script is to push a random amount of different types of transactions to stagenet to verify new stagenet releases

 Use wisely as it deals with real funds.